AronQuiambao/About-me/README.md

 ---

-And here’s a friend I found outside:
+And here is a cat that I found outside:

 <p align="center">
   <img src="asset/the cat.png" alt="A cat I found" width="300">